carbon-language/carbon-lang/clang/README.txt

    platform-specific features (e.g. #ifdef PPC) to allow 'portable bytecodes'.

-III.
+IV.
 Missing Functionality / Improvements

+clang driver:
+ * predefined macros/search paths are hard-coded into the driver.

 File Manager:
  * We currently do a lot of stat'ing for files that don't exist, particularly